kosyfrances/food-bot-review/README.md

 DAEMON: False
 WEEK: 'B'
 ```
-Be sure to replace the _SLACK_TOKEN_ in the rtmbot.conf file with the one from the bot you created.
+Be sure to replace the _SLACK_TOKEN_ in the rtmbot.conf file with the slack bot api key given to you.

 ### Start the bot